mr2much/webdev/practice/profile-card-component-main/README-template.md

 - [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
+- [Center an element with "absolute" position and undefined with in CSS](https://stackoverflow.com/questions/1776915/center-an-element-with-absolute-position-and-undefined-width-in-css) - I was having some issues with positioning the DIV containing the image horizontally, this answer helped me.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**